HAS-Tools-Fall2020/homework-richardmarcelain/Submissions/marcelain_HW12.md

 - The dataset I added was preciptation from NCEP North American Regional Reanalysis: NARR.
 - The spatial resoluation is 349x277 which is approximately 0.3 degrees (32km) resolution.
 The temporal resolution is 8-times Daily means for 1979/01/01 to 2020/10/31.
 - The dataset was retrieved from NOAA PSL website at https://psl.noaa.gov/data/gridded/data.narr.monolevel.html.
-- The approach I used to access the data was to use the website I listed above which sent me to a dataset directory by variable and year.
+- The approach I used to extract the data was similar to the starter code.
+The variable was the same, but the different dimensions meant that I first had to locate the correct grid for Tucson, AZ.
+I then created timeseries plots for 2020 and 2019.
+I adjust the dates to only cover the past four months to show meaningful year-to-year changes.

 __3.__ **Time Series Plots.**